shawngraham/ar-archaeology/workshop materials/Building 3d models using 123d catch.md

 ![Imgur](http://i.imgur.com/Fq0Jwzn.png)

 X is the red line, Y is the green line, and Z is the blue line.
 When you've got everything the way you like it, click 'save view' and then 'save settings'.

+*Update: A note on rotation* [Atomrab](https://github.com/atomrab) tells me:
+>Sketchfab has a rotation lock, so you can't rotate the images all the way around -- and it takes the rotation axis from the 123DCatch capture in a non-transparent way, so if you just go straight from 123DCatch to Sketchfab, you often end up with an object that's aligned sideways and won't rotate in the way you'd want it to (this happened a lot with my student projects: eg [https://sketchfab.com/models/b037e1301c3248ca966d4d610442534e](https://sketchfab.com/models/b037e1301c3248ca966d4d610442534e)).
+You can fix this in Meshlab, but you have to realign the model within the rotation trackball. [p3d.in](http://p3d.in) doesn't have a rotation lock, so you can always get it to where you want it as a user (but then you can't have annotations).

 ## Augmenting reality with 3d printing!